May 16, 2023

 The time of use energy rates would just be added up, but the demand charges depend on whether the trucks are all charging at the same time, and at what power levels.
 So, for example, if all the trucks are charging at the same time, then the demand charges stack up.
 But if the trucks are charging in multiple shifts, that can help keep the demand charges low.

-There are also other ways to reduce costs, like subscribing to rates designed specifically for EV charging and adding on-site battery storage and solar, which add an additional dimension to these cost calculations.
-We'll cover those in a future article!
+There are also other ways to reduce costs, like subscribing to SCE's EV-specific commercial rates and adding on-site battery storage and solar.
+Those add another dimension to the cost calculation; check our EV charging incentives database for utility programs in your area.

 When trying to charge your electric fleet in the cheapest way, it's important to consider all of the different dimensions of your utility bill, including time of use rates, demand charges, and other fees.